 Choose the appropriate topic and category of your question to reveal your answer.

 Before you fly with us, you need to be satisfied that you're medically fit to travel by air and/or that all precautions recommended by your doctor are taken before, during and after your flight.
-If you have any doubts, please contact our Special Assistance team before making any bookings to talk about your requirements.
+If you have any doubts, please contact our Assisted Travel team before making any bookings to talk about your requirements.
 Please note that we do reserve the right to refuse travel if we think that you're not fit to fly.

 Travel insurance and European Health Insurance Cards/Global Health Insurance Cards

 We strongly recommend that you take out sufficient travel insurance for your journey that covers situations such as unscheduled flight diversions or changes to your travel plans due to illness.
-We also recommend that your travel insurance is valid from the point of booking, as changes to travel plans due to illness may occur before you
+We also recommend that your travel insurance is valid from the point of booking, as changes to travel plans due to illness may occur before you travel.

 If you already have a European Health Insurance Card (EHIC), it entitles you to state healthcare in countries which belong to the European Union.
 A new UK equivalent, Global Health Insurance Card (GHIC), is now being issued, instead of an EHIC.
 You can find more information and apply for an GHIC here.
 You don’t need to apply for a GHIC if you already have an EHIC, as it’s valid in the EU until it expires.